TOP

 Camping Tour Of Mali Packages

-Day 1: Arrival You are met at the airport, assisted, and transferred to your hotel where you get ready before experiencing Bamako by night with your tour guide.
-Overnight at Azalai Grand Hotel.
+Day 1: Arrival You are met at the airport, assisted, and transferred to your hotel, where you will prepare before experiencing Bamako by night with your tour guide.
+Overnight at Azala Grand Hotel.
 Day 2: Bamako Wake up . .

 Country: Mali